BenQuigley/signmaker.dev/content/pages/about.md

 ## About signmaker.dev

+"signmaker" is an old screen name.
 One of my favorite characters is [the Sign Painter](https://worldofgoo.fandom.com/wiki/The_Sign_Painter) from the puzzle game [World of Goo](https://en.wikipedia.org/wiki/World_of_Goo).
 I call my site [signmaker.dev](https://signmaker.dev) because putting up signs (or labels, web